-As demonstrated by \cite{zhang2019semi}, the improved efficiency of SSLS over supervised methods depends on the explained variance of the linear model, \(\Var(X_i^\top\beta^*)\).
-To increase such a quantity and enhance estimation efficiency, we would like to collect as many covariates (that are potentially related to the outcome) as possible.
-However, this approach also introduces new challenges to statistical analysis.
-When the feature dimension exceeds the number of labeled samples, the least squares solution becomes ill-defined, making regularized estimates, such as Lasso, preferable.
-The downside of regularization is the additional bias it introduces, often leading to slower convergence rates for plug-in estimators.
-To mitigate this issue, \cite{zhang2022high} proposed a debiasing procedure using cross-fitting techniques.
-However, their method relies on access to the sample means of covariates over each fold, which requires access to individualized covariate information from external sources.
+As further shown by \citet{zhang2019semi}, the efficiency gain of semi-supervised methods over supervised methods depends on the variance explained by the linear model, \(\var(X_i^\T\beta^*)\).
+To increase this quantity and improve estimation efficiency, it is desirable to collect more outcome-related covariates, or to include richer basis expansions to increase the variation explained by the linear model.
+However, when the feature dimension exceeds the number of labeled samples, the least squares solution is ill-defined, making regularized estimators such as the lasso more suitable.
+A drawback of regularization is the bias it introduces, which often leads to slower convergence rates for plug-in estimators.
+To address this issue, \citet{zhang2022high} propose a debiasing procedure based on cross-fitting.
+Their method, however, relies on access to the sample means of covariates within each fold, which requires individualized unlabeled samples.

-To overcome this limitation, we propose a refined approach that imputes all external covariates using their sample mean, \(\bar{X}_0\), ensuring the method remains feasible without individualized covariate access.
-We introduce our proposal below.
+To overcome this limitation, we propose a refined approach that imputes all unlabeled covariates by their sample mean, \(\bar{X}_0\), so that the method remains feasible without access to individualized covariates.
+We introduce the proposed procedure below.